ibm-cloud-architecture/refarch-eda/docs/kafka/FAQ.md

 * Number of brokers in the cluster
 * fire or forget or persist data for which amount of time
 * Need for HA, set replicas to number of broker or at least the value of 3
 * Type of data to transport
+* Schema management to control change to the payload definition
 * volume per day
 * Accept snapshot
 * Need to do ge replication to other kafka cluster